Age of consent in Asia: Mainland China

 In Mainland China, the age of consent for sexual activity is 14 years, regardless of gender or sexual orientation.
 Chinese law defines statutory rape as having sex with a girl who is less than fourteen years of age.
 A five-year prison sentence and fine may result if the girl under 14 years of age was acting as a prostitute.
 In August 2015, the law concerning underage prostitutes was repealed.
 The Statutory rape law now applies to underage prostitution as well.
 Persons with Special Duties towards minor females who have attained the full age of 14 shall be held accountable for rape if they compel the victim engaging in sexual relations with them by taking advantage of their dominant positions or the helpless situations of the victim.

-In 2020 there was a proposal to raise the age of consent in the wake of a scandal in the city of Yantai.
+In 2020, there was a proposal to raise the age of consent in the wake of a scandal in the city of Yantai.

-In 2021 there was a proposal to criminalize teachers having intercourse with students in primary and junior high levels.
+In 2021, there was a proposal to criminalize teachers having intercourse with students in primary and junior high levels.

+As of 2026, neither proposal has been enacted.

 East Timor

 The age of consent in East Timor is 14 regardless of gender or sexual orientation, per Article 177.
-However, sex acts with an adolescent aged 14–16 years are illegal if an adult practices them with the adolescent by "taking advantage of the inexperience" of that adolescent.
+However, sex acts with an adolescent aged above 14 but under 16 years of age are illegal if an adult practices them with the adolescent by "taking advantage of the inexperience" of that adolescent.
 (Article 178).

 Article 177.
 Sexual abuse of a minor: